-Construction started in 2009 to build the three cable-stayed bridges, as well as an underground tunnel of 6.7 kilometers that is needed to keep the sea route free for passing ships.
+The construction of the Macau bridge in Hong Kong started in 2009 to build the three cable-stayed bridges, as well as an underground tunnel of 6.7 kilometers that is needed to keep the sea route free for passing ships.

 Special building material and techniques were used to enable the infrastructure to withstand winds of up to 340 kilometers per hour.
 The towers holding up the bridge are shaped like dolphins, in honor of the white dolphin species that inhabits the area.

 Although the Hong Kong-Zhuhai-Macau Bridge has immediately become an icon of engineering might, its construction has not been without moments of tension.
 The project was due to be completed in 2016.
 Several accidents took place on its work sites, and stabilizing the artificial islands built in the middle of the sea took longer than planned.

 The bridge is exceptional not only for its structure, but also for the rules governing who crosses it.
 The bridge is lined with cameras equipped to monitor drivers for signs of fatigue.
 If they yawn more than three times in the space of 20 seconds, the cameras will to sound an alarm at the bridge’s control center.
 Moreover, drivers crossing the bridge will be forced to wear heart monitors.